Texas vs. Xavier Predictions & Picks - NCAA Tournament Sweet 16

 Texas vs. Xavier Predictions & Picks: Spread, Total - NCAA Tournament Sweet 16

-Friday's contest between the Texas Longhorns (28-8) and the Xavier Musketeers (27-9) at T-Mobile Center has a projected final score of 77-73 based on our computer prediction, with Texas securing the victory.
-Game time is at 9:45 PM on March 24.
+Friday's contest at T-Mobile Center has the Texas Longhorns (28-8) squaring off against the Xavier Musketeers (27-9) at 9:45 PM (on March 24).
+Our computer prediction projects a 77-73 victory for Texas, who is a slight favorite based on our model.

-According to our computer prediction, Xavier is a good bet to cover the spread, which is currently listed at 4.5.
-The two sides are projected to eclipse the 148.5 over/under.
+Based on our computer prediction, Xavier projects to cover the 4.5-point spread in its matchup versus Texas.
+The total has been set at 148.5, and the two sides are projected to hit the over.

 Texas vs. Xavier Game Info & Odds